 This Policy shall be reviewed regularly by the Directors, no less frequently than once every two years, to ensure that it remains up-to-date and fit for purpose.
 Any changes will be made available via our Muse website.

-As a user of this website (referred to as "you / your") you acknowledge that any use of this website you make ("use / using") is subject to our terms and conditions below.
-Before using this website ('Site') please read through these terms and conditions and print a copy for future reference.
+As a user of this website you acknowledge that any use of this website you make is subject to our terms and conditions below.
+Before using this website please read through these terms and conditions.

 Muse Advisory reserves the right to change these terms and conditions at any time.
-It is your responsibility to read the terms and conditions on each occasion you use this website and your continued use of the website shall signify your acceptance to be bound by the latest terms and conditions.
+It is your responsibility to read the terms and conditions on each occasion you use this website.
+Your continued use of the website shall signify your acceptance to be bound by the latest terms and conditions.
 Any such changes will take effect when posted on the website.

 Although every effort is taken to ensure that only the most accurate information is presented on the website, such information is presented without expressed or implied guarantee or warranty and may be changed at any time without notice.
 Muse Advisory does not assume responsibility for erroneous information, nor occurrences which result from such information.
 The opinions expressed within this web site and subsequent linked documents, are those of the respective authors and do not necessarily represent the opinions of Muse Advisory.

-This web site contains links to third-party web sites, such links are provided purely as a convenience to our readers.
+This website may contain links to third-party websites - such links are provided purely as a convenience to our readers.
 We accept no liability of any description in respect of the contents of such materials or sites.
 We should not be taken to be endorsing, publishing, permitting or authorising such sites or materials.